 - Non-essential expenses.

 - Expenses due to a lack of planning or overspending.

 Staff and Faculty Emergency Fund Application

-- Submit the attached Staff, Researchers and Faculty Emergency Fund application along with supporting documentation.
+- Submit the attached Staff & Faculty Emergency Fund application along with supporting documentation.
 Please submit receipts or other documentation for all expenses for which you are requesting support, to the extent available.

 - Applications will be reviewed as they are received and employees will be notified of the status of their application generally within three university business days.